Agricultural Initiatives

 The Raceway

 Western Fair Raceway hosts more than 100 programs of harness racing each year.
-It was the first Standardbred racetrack in Ontario to provide night racing and has been offering first class harness racing now for 50 years.
-The track is recognized as one of the best in North America and many prominent performers in racing, both equine and human, have received their starts at Western Fair Raceway.
+It was the first Standardbred racetrack in Ontario to provide night racing and has been offering first-class harness racing now for 50 years.
+The track is recognized as one of the best in North America.
+Many prominent racing performers, both equine and human, have received their starts at Western Fair Raceway.

-London and its surrounding communities represent a major hub for Standardbred horse racing and breeding in Canada.
-The industry provides jobs for thousands and is the third largest agricultural sector in the province.
-Racing at Western Fair contributes to sustaining that industry and provides significant economic spin-off benefits to the City of London and its surrounding communities.
+In Canada, London, and surrounding communities represent a hub for Standardbred horse racing and breeding.
+The industry provides jobs for thousands and is the third-largest agricultural sector in the province.
+Racing at Western Fair contributes to sustaining that industry and provides a significant economic spin-off benefit to the City of London and its surrounding communities.

 The Grove

-The Grove at WFD is an agri-business hub where participants share resources, space, and connections to create the right conditions for innovation, and growth.
-One of The Grove’s main pillars is agriculture education which is achieved with the help of many partners.
-The Grove has a great partnership with Growing Chefs!
-Ontario, as well as long-standing connections with many valued local farmers, and local and provincial commodity groups.
-Together, with these partners, the Grove provides unique, interactive and educational programs featuring food literacy, food chains, and good food!
+The Grove at WFD is an agri-business hub where participants share resources, space, and connections to create the right conditions for innovation and growth.
+One of The Grove’s main pillars is agriculture education.
+This is achieved with the help of many partners.
+The Grove has a great partnership with Growing Chefs Ontario.
+As well as long-standing connections with many valued local farmers and local/provincial commodity groups.
+Together with these partners, the Grove provides unique, interactive, and educational programs featuring food literacy, food chains, and good food!

 The Wormery

-Noticing a need for compostable green waste at the District, staff began turning to alternative methods to dispose of food waste generated from our business units – and the Wormery was born.
-Housed on site, and featuring food scraps from the Western Fair Food & Beverage team and surrounding businesses, the wormery uses vermicomposting practices to turn waste into a natural rich fertilizer.
+Noticing a need for compostable green waste in the District, staff began turning to alternative methods to dispose of food waste generated from our business units – and the Wormery was born.
+Housed on-site and featuring food scraps from the Western Fair Food & Beverage team and surrounding businesses, the wormery uses vermicomposting practices to turn waste into a naturally rich fertilizer.